ashakiranjyoti/ashakiranjyoti/README.md

 ## About Me

 I'm a QA Automation Engineer with 2+ years of experience testing web applications.
-I have worked on two live systems — a government IoT/SCADA monitoring platform for municipal water infrastructure (confidential client), and an internal enterprise inventory management system.
+I have worked on two live systems — a government IoT/SCADA monitoring platform for municipal water infrastructure, and an internal enterprise inventory management system.

 My work covers the full testing lifecycle: writing and executing manual test cases, building Playwright automation frameworks using Page Object Model, raising and tracking bugs, and working within Agile/Scrum teams.
 I work with Git and GitLab CI daily as part of my workflow.